serkhanheit/rest-assured-draft-apitest_00/README.md

 $ mvn test -Dgroups="email_format"

 ```
+**Remarks**:
+- Testcase is kept under _unit tests_ for the time being.
-**Remark**: Currently kept under test stage.
-Differentiation between unit and itg tests can be made by means of taggings or it can be moved to "integration-test" stage later.
+- Differentiation between _unit_ and _integration tests_ can be made by means of taggings or they can be moved to _integration tests_ in next phases.